Admission procedure for Medeshamstede Academy

 Information about the SEND Local Offer can be found at https://fis.peterborough.gov.uk/kb5/peterborough/directory/home.page

 Places are funded through Peterborough special schools activity led funding.
 This is a generational model used to fairly distribute DSG funding from the high needs block to special schools.
 Places at Medeshamstede Academy may also be commissioned by other surrounding local authorities.

 Admission arrangements are through consultation with Peterborough LA and the provision panel.
 Places will usually be taken up at the start of the academic year.
 However, if a place is available it may be taken up at any time of year.

 Pupils who are successful in a specialist setting may return to a mainstream setting at any time, following appropriate review of their EHCP.

 All pupils at Medeshamstede Academy have an EHCP for communication and interaction as their main presenting need.
 All pupils have a diagnosis of Autism.
-Pupils will have additional needs associated with autism including sensory & physical, social, emotional & mental health needs and cognition and learning needs.
-Cognitive ability will be in the mainstream range, e.g. above the 2nd centile in overall tests of cognitive ability.
+Pupils may have additional needs associated with autism including sensory & physical and cognition and learning needs.

 Consultation for a place